How Will Football Stadiums Enforce Social Distancing?

 Leicester v Aston Villa was the final Premier League game to hold spectators on 9th March, with all remaining games for the 2019/20 season taking place behind closed doors.

-Undoubtedly, football fans are keen to get back into the UK’s football stadiums to show their loyalty and support.
+Without a doubt, football fans are desperately keen to get back into the UK’s football stadiums to show their loyalty and support for their teams.
 However, many will be curious as to how football stadiums will enforce social distancing and ensure that crowds are kept safe.

-Here we will examine the proposed health and safety regulations for football stadiums to keep spectators safe following the COVID-19 pandemic.
+Here we will examine the proposed health and safety regulations for football stadiums to keep spectators safe amid the COVID-19 pandemic.

-The return will be dependent on several successful pilot events, including the World Snooker Championship, Glorious Goodwood and County Cricket matches.
+The return to football stadiums was set to be dependent on several successful pilot events, which initially included the World Snooker Championship, Glorious Goodwood and County Cricket matches.
+Many of these pilot events sadly had to be cancelled as the rate of infection rose.

 What will be the new capacity at football stadiums?